What is loan grading?

 ThinCats prides itself on its hands-on approach to loans and their security, and each loan is assessed on an individual basis.

 Credit Grades range from five stars (lowest risk of default) through to one star (highest risk of default).

-Security Grades range from five padlocks (highest security in relation to recovery of investment upon default) through to one star (lowest security in relation to recovery of investment upon default).
+Security Grades range from five padlocks (highest security in relation to recovery of investment upon default) through to one padlock (lowest security in relation to recovery of investment upon default).

-The gradings support your investment choice, they do not replace it.
+The gradings supported your investment choices, they did not replace it.
 The decision as to whether or not to invest in an individual business loan will always rest with the investor.

-Investors are encouraged to perform their own due diligence on each lending opportunity before any investment is made.
+Investors were encouraged to perform their own due diligence on each lending opportunity before any investment was made.

 Why does ThinCats issue credit and security grades?